aybe/psx_mnd_sym/README.md

 This fork has the following changes:

 - handle `float` and `double` types found in some games
+- removal of duplicate typedefs
+- consolidated and improved output for IDA
     - output sentinel comments for external parsers
-- removal of duplicate typedefs
-- simplified, consolidated output for IDA
 - general improvements (DRY/inconsistencies)

 The goal is to generate better sources out of this project's.